NA'TSA'MAHT Indigenous Education

 If your child self-identifies as Indigenous, please call your school secretary and let them know.
 After you have self-identified, please complete the Indigenous Education Program consent either online or by printing out the Consent form below and returning it to your school.

-Click here to download the latest consent form for the 2024-25 school year.
+Download the latest consent form for the 2025-26 school year

 Vision

-The following documents demonstrate how Indigenous education is intertwined in every day learning in Sooke School District as well as the processes we took to get here.
-We value ongoing insight and input from Sc’ianew, Pacheedaht, and T’Sou-ke First Nation, Métis partner groups, and Sooke School District Na'tsa'maht Education Council members who meet regularly throughout the school year.
+The following documents demonstrate how Indigenous education is intertwined in every day learning in Sooke School District as well the journey to get here.
+We value ongoing insight and input from the Indigenous Education Council (IEC) and the respective communities the members represent.

 Department Contacts